isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2026.md

 <summary><strong>Campus National Day Decorations</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>📅 July &amp; August 2025
+<p>📅 July to August 2026</p>
-<br>📍 Campus-wide</p>
+<p>📍 Campus-wide</p>
 <p>Be a proud Singaporean on our beautiful campus!
 Immerse yourself in the
-National Day spirit through the stunning festive displays and colourful décor all around TP, as part of our heartfelt tribute to Singapore on its 60th birthday.</p>
+National Day spirit through the vibrant festive displays and colourful décor all around TP, as part of our heartfelt tribute to Singapore on this significant occasion.</p>
 </div>
 </details>
 </div>